Install Banyan Access Tier with Netagent v1 using the Tarball Installer

 Ensure you have an Organization set up in Banyan and that you have admin access via the Command Center.

-In the Banyan Command Center, navigate to Infrastructure > Clusters and ensure you have a Cluster with a running Shield that the Netagent or Access Tier can connect to.
+In the Banyan Command Center, navigate to Networks > Clusters and ensure you have a Cluster with a running Shield that the Netagent or Access Tier can connect to.
 The Clusters section of the Web Console lists all cluster parameters such as Cluster Name, Shield Address, etc.

 Refresh Token - My Profile